|The Committee, Constitution Policies & Rules|

 All members may attend the AGM and take part in the election and re-election of the Officers & Committee.

-On joining the Turtles Swimming Club you will be given a copy of the Club Constitution.
+On joining the Turtles Swimming Club you will be given a copy of the Club Constitution and is displayed below.

 Club members should familiarise themselves with the club’s policies and procedures as follows (click on the policy line to view):